gaopinghuang0/gaopinghuang0.github.io/_drafts/2017-11-5-addons-to-markdown-table-of-content-hover-anchor.md

 ---
 layout: post
-title: "Addons to Markdown, such as table of contents, hover anchor, load Disqus on demand"
+title: "Addons to Markdown, such as table of contents, hover anchor, on-demand Disqus"
 author: "Gaoping Huang"
 use_math: false
 use_bootstrap: false